-The big chocolate companies (Nestlé, Mars and Barry-Callebaut) are warning of a future shortage in cocoa production, caused by rising demand for chocolate in new markets such as India and China and reduced crop production due to climate change.
-There is a global need to create a more sustainable form of cocoa production that will boost productivity so that future demand can be met.
+Globally, chocolate consumption has boomed over the course of the last decade.
+Consumption in Asia and Latin America is rising rapidly.
+At present, the European Union and North America represent 60% of the world's chocolate consumption.
+There is a worldwide need to create a more sustainable form of cocoa production that will boost productivity so that future demand can be met.
 Small-scale farmers, who are responsible for 90% of global production, are therefore key to this revolution.

 Indonesia is the world’s third biggest cocoa producer, but its yield is relatively low.
 On the Indonesian island of Flores, nearly 1/10th of farmland is used for cultivating cocoa trees, which are essential to the regional economy.
 Flores is divided into 8 regencies and Rikolto works in two of them: Ende and Sikka.

 Cocoa is the main source of revenue for farmers in Ende and it is commonly supplemented with other crops.
 In this area we collaborate with Sikap cooperative.
 In the district of Sikka, on the other hand, we work with Romeo cocoa farmers' cooperative.
 Sikka used to have a strong cocoa sector, but during the last decade production has halved due to pests and ageing plantations.
 There are 33,278 small-scale producers whose main commodity is copra (coconuts), whereas cocoa is a secondary crop.
 These producers are not yet organised in a farmers’ organisation.

 Most of the farmers receive subsidised rice from the government to fulfil their nutrition needs.
 There is a need for generators because even houses which are connected to electricity lines receive an irregular supply.

 - Production is low, below the national average, due to ageing plantations, a lack of Good Agricultural Practices and pests.

 - Most of the farmers need subsidised rice from the government to ensure healthy nutrition.